stacks-network/stacks-core/sip/sip-001-burn-election.md

 A key lesson learned in the design of the first-generation Stacks blockchain is that the network must be portable, in order to survive systemic failures such as peer network collapse, 51% attacks, and merge miners dominating the hash power.
-The tunable proofs mining system will preserve this feature, so the underlying burn chain can be "swapped out" at a later date if need be and ultimately be replaced by a dedicated set of Stacks leaders.
+The proof of burn mining system will preserve this feature, so the underlying burn chain can be "swapped out" at a later date if need be and ultimately be replaced by a dedicated set of Stacks leaders.